River Valley Medical Assistants take the World by Storm...

 The Bookstore serves as a center for the purchase of textbooks and equipment necessary for study at the College.
 The store is a contract service at the College and the hours of operation are posted on the door.
-Questions regarding the Bookstore services should be directed to the Student Affairs Office.
+Questions regarding the Bookstore services should be directed to the Academic Affairs Office.
 For more information, click here.

 All students are requested to carry medical insurance of some kind while attending the College.
 Students engaged in interscholastic sports are required to have medical insurance.
 Students working in laboratories or shops that require the operation of machinery or equipment that could cause injury in case of malfunction or student error should be covered by medical insurance.
-See Student Medical Insurance Plan 2012-2013 for insurance information.

 There are many health service resources in the vicinity of the campus.
 Costs and eligibility requirements vary.
 Please contact area agencies for this information in advance whenever possible.
 Students are responsible for all expenses incurred as a result of medical services required in the event of an accident or injury while on campus or at clinical sites.